DaniAGonzalez/GenAI---Daniela-Alejandra-Gonzalez/README.md

 ## Course Overview

 This repository contains assignments, projects, and coursework completed during the Generative AI course at Northeastern University.
-The course provides comprehensive coverage of state-of-the-art generative AI technologies, including large language models, prompt engineering, AI-powered applications, and responsible AI practices.

-## Learning Objectives

-- Understanding foundational concepts of generative AI and large language models
-- Developing proficiency in prompt engineering and AI interaction techniques
-- Building practical applications using modern AI tools and frameworks
-- Implementing responsible AI practices and ethical considerations
-- Exploring real-world applications across various industries

 ## Repository Structure